-Bryson Recycling collect recycling boxes and green food waste bins in the inner city.
+Bryson Recycling collects recycling boxes and green food waste bins in urban Belfast (usually within the inner city).

 How often do we collect your bins and recycling boxes?

-For general waste bin, a recycling bin and compost bin:
+For your general waste bin, recycling bin and compost bin:

 - All bins are collected fortnightly - recycling bin one week, general waste and compost bin the next week.

 - In most cases, your collection day is the same each week.